loveencounterflow/intercourse/README.md

   number of parameters), but `def foo( baz, bar )` would be considered as equivalent to `def foo( bar, baz )` and will throw an error.

-* When giving a definition *without* round brackets (as in `def myname: ...`), this is known as a 'null signature' and will be interpreted as a catch-all definition that won't get signature-checked.
-A definition *with* round brackets but *no parameters inside* is called an 'empty signature' and will be taken to symbolize a function call with no arguments.
+* Signatures of **definition without round brackets** (as in `def myname: ...`) are known as 'null signatures' and may be interpreted as a catch-all definitions that won't get signature-checked.
+Signatures of **definitions with round brackets but no parameters inside** are called 'empty signatures' and will be taken to symbolize to allow for function calls with no arguments.
 The signatures of all other definitions (i.e. those with parameters) are called 'full signatures'.

   **One can only either give a single null-signature definition or else any number of empty- and full-signature definitions under the same name**.
 Thus use of `def f: ...` on the hand and `def f(): ...` and / or `def f( x ): ...` etc is mutually exclusive.

-* As it stands, all definitions with the same name must be of the same nominal type.
+* As it stands, **all definitions with the same name must be of the same nominal type**.
 This restriction may be lifted or made optional in the future.

-* The above three rules serve to ensure that the definitions as returned by InterCourse lend themselves to implement conflict-free function overloading.
+* The above three rules serve to ensure that the definitions as returned by InterCourse lend themselves to implement conflict-free **function overloading**.
 When you turn IC hunks into JS functions *that take, as their sole argument, a JS object*, then you will always be able to tell which definition will be used from the names that appear in the call.
 For example, when, in your app, you call `myfunc( { a: 42, b: true, }
   )`, the above rules ensure there must either be a definition like `... myfunc( a, b ):